geokyr/asdf_palace/README.md

 Repository for the Databases course project.

 Simulation of a Hotel Unit Database.

-Managers:
+## Managers
-Deligiannis Gerasimos - el18807
+* Deligiannis Gerasimos - el18807
-Kyriakopoulos Georgios - el18153
+* Kyriakopoulos Georgios - el18153
-Tzelepis Serafeim - el18849
+* Tzelepis Serafeim - el18849

 ## Tools
 We used **[MySQL Server](https://dev.mysql.com/downloads/mysql/)** for our Database Management System and **[MySQL Workbench](https://www.mysql.com/products/workbench/)** for a better overview and management of our database.
 For the user interface, we used **[JavaSciprt](https://www.javascript.com/)** and more specifically the **[React.js](https://reactjs.org/)** framework, while for our server we used the **[Node.js](https://nodejs.org/en/)** runtime together with the **[Express](http://expressjs.com/)** framework.
 The development was done on a **[Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO)** platform and we used **[GitHub](https://github.com/)** as our version control tool and as a place to showcase our project and provide a guide to deploy our application.

 ## Deployment
 * Make sure that **[MySQL Server](https://dev.mysql.com/downloads/mysql/)**, **[MySQL Workbench](https://www.mysql.com/products/workbench/)**, **[Git](https://git-scm.com/downloads)**, **[Node.js](https://nodejs.org/en/)** and **[npm](https://www.npmjs.com/package/download)** are installed.
 * Then the database will be imported:
   * Create or connect to a MySQL connection